 - ipconfig /registerdns

-Once the above Commands are executed, type Exit and press the enter key to close the Command Prompt window.
+Once above Commands are executed, close the Command Prompt window and Restart your computer.

-To fix this issue, you can switch to Google’s Public DNS Servers, which are known to be fast and rated to provide 99.99% uptime.
+If you are frequently coming accross “Err Name Not Resovled” error, consider switching to Google Public DNS which is known to be fast and rated to provide 99.99% uptime.

 You can find the steps to switch to Google DNS in this guide : How to Switch to Google DNS On Windows and Mac